 Vintage Copper

 One of my favorite additions to a modern kitchen is vintage copper.
-Copper pots add lots of warmth to the kitchen and create that old-world feel without much effort.
+Copper pots add warmth to the kitchen and create that old-world feel without much effort.

-Here the DIY Plate Rack is filled with a combination of copper, bread boards and ironstone.
+The DIY Plate Rack is filled with copper, breadboards, and ironstone.

 Click Image for Details